 4. Higher Maintenance Costs

-The presence of a dual engine and continuous improvement in technology make it difficult for mechanics to repair the car, and the cost of maintenance is also much higher.
+The presence of a dual engine and continuous technological improvements make it difficult for mechanics to repair the car, and the maintenance cost is also much higher.
 It is also difficult to find a mechanic with such expertise.

-In the event of an accident, the high voltage present inside the batteries can prove lethal for you.
+In an accident, the high voltage inside the batteries can prove lethal for you.
 There is a high chance of you getting electrocuted in such cases, which can also make the task difficult for rescuers to get other passengers and the driver out of the car.

 6. Battery Replacement is Pricey